 The latest news from Asylum Welcome.

-Bishop Stephen is the new patron of Asylum Welcome
+Bishop Steven is the new patron of Asylum Welcome

 Asylum Welcome is delighted to announce that the Right Reverend Dr. Steven Croft, Bishop of Oxford, is to become the charity's patron.
 Bishop Steven has a deep interest in the welfare of refugees and is keen to support efforts to enable them to rebuild their lives.
 Asylum Welcome achieves that through a large network of compassionate and expert volunteers and through the support of people in all parts of community.